Sustainability

 In accordance with the “Sapporo Group Human Rights Policy,” the Sapporo Group respects the human rights of its Group partners, and also ensures a working environment that does not unjustly discriminate based on reasons from race, ethnicity, nationality, creed, gender, religion, disability, sexual orientation, and gender identity etc.

-We are building and implementing a human rights due diligence process based on the UN Guiding Principles on Business and Human Rights.
-We will also strive to promote understanding of the “Sapporo Group Human Rights Policy” throughout the entire supply chain by strengthening our relationships with suppliers.
+To verify this, we are continuously building and implementing a human rights due diligence process, which includes (1) impact assessment, (2) integrating and addressing assessment results, (3) follow-up investigation, and (4) information disclosure, based on the UN Guiding Principles on Business and Human Rights.
+We will strive to build a sustainable supply chain in line with “Sapporo Group Human Rights Policy” by strengthening our relationships with suppliers.

 Human rights due diligence process